Gerardofl84/the-odin-project-training/foundations/HTML-foundations/html-foundations.md

         <!-- the two paragraphs in this example are siblings -->
     </body>
     ```
-    > Just as in human relationship, HTML parent elements can have many children
+    > Just as in human relationships, HTML parent elements can have many children

 - **HTML Comments**:
     - Comments are not visible to the browser.